wencywww/Ext.ux.button.DateRangePicker/Readme.md

   * **presetPeriodsLastWeekText**, string, menu option text for choosing last week, defaults to 'Last Week'
   * **presetPeriodsThisMonthText**, string, menu option text for choosing this month, defaults to 'This Month'
   * **presetPeriodsLastMonthText**, string, menu option text for choosing the last month, defaults to 'Last Month'
-  * **presetPeriodsThisYearText**, string, menu option text for choosing the last week, defaults to 'This Year'
+  * **presetPeriodsThisYearText**, string, menu option text for choosing the last week, defaults to 'This Year',
+  * **bindDateFields**, boolean, if true, allows two date fields to be bound to the picker and automatically updated, defaults to false
+  * **boundStartField**, Ext.form.field.Date instance, to be bound to the first datepicker, defaults to null
+  * **boundEndField**, Ext.form.field.Date instance, to be bound to the second datepicker, defaults to null

 **Usage**